JohnnySchaap/CodingChallenge/README.md

 # Scope
 This service is part of a big system.
 You only have to think about this service and you don't have to worry about the other systems.
 You can assume:
+1. Another service will call the endpoint to create a coupon before sending it to the customers as an email (The Email Service)
-1. There is service that will call the coupon service and expose it to the front end.
+2. Another service will call the coupon service and expose it to the front end (API Gateway)
-2. Another service will check if the product the coupon can be applied on is in their basket
+2. Another service will check if the product the coupon can be applied on is in their basket (The Pricing Service)
 3. Another service will reject the order if a coupon is requested that cannot be used anymore.
+(The Pricing Service)
 4. Another service will call this service when the use count needs to be update.
+(The Order Service)

 # Steps
 1. Analyze the functional requirements